How to Get Diagnosed with ADHD

 Psychologist:

-Psychologists have the widest variety of tools at their disposal to help assess your ADHD.
-They can do neuropsychological testing, cognitive testing, personality testing, and symptom questionnaires, and interviews.
+Psychologists have the widest variety of tools at their disposal to help assess ADHD.
+They can perform neuropsychological testing, cognitive testing, personality testing, symptom questionnaires, and interviews.

 Who are psychologists best for?